daifengwanglab/scNET/README.md

 cd ADnets/
 mkdir results
 ```
-Run the following lines of code in the R console
+Run the following lines of code in the R console.
+The outputs will be stored in the `results` directory

 ### Get gene centrality
 ```r